joanmunoz/Microfrontends-with-JavaScript/README.md

-# Microfrontends-with-React
+# Microfrontends with Vanilla JavaScript
-Example of using Microfrontends with React
+Example of using Microfrontends with JavaScript